BAWES-Universe/studenthub-candidate/README.md

-# payroll-admin
+# payroll-candidate
-Frontend app for the Admin portal
+Frontend app for the Candidate portal